FusionAuth/fusionauth-example-template/QUICKSTART-INSTRUCTIONS.md

 The `/account` and `/logout` endpoints need to be protected. `/account` provides access to a bank customer's bank account, so access needs to be authorized.
 It's good practice to also secure `/logout`, since a CSRF attack could be used to force a user to unwittingly log out of the application.

+## Next steps

+You should provide next steps for the user to explore FusionAuth more.

+## Example

+When in doubt, you can use https://fusionauth.io/docs/quickstarts/quickstart-ruby-rails-web as an example.

+# Example API
+Each API Quickstart ships with a companion example API, which provides a working example of providing an API in the Quickstart's language or framework and consuming a FusionAuth access token.
+Each example app will implement features which make sense from the Changebank perspective.

+Include a diagram of making the request with and without the token.

+## Code

+Provide a `complete-application` directory with working code in it.
+You can use whatever framework or library a developer would use to create an API in the language.
+For example, with Spring, we used the Spring initializer.

+## Roles

+You should provide a teller and a customer role.

+## Endpoints

+* `/panic` it's a POST and only available to the teller role.
+* `/make-change` it's a GET and available to the teller and customer roles.
+It takes a parameter and makes change.

+## Getting the token

+Use the login API.

+## Token verification

+Make sure you check the signature, audience, issuer, and expiration time.
+Use an asymmetric signing key.
+RS256 is fine.

+## Example

+When in doubt, you can use https://fusionauth.io/docs/quickstarts/quickstart-spring-api as an example.

 # Quickstart Documentation
 The Quickstart documentation lives in the [fusionauth-site repo](https://github.com/FusionAuth/fusionauth-site/), in the astro/src/content/quickstarts/ directory.
 Look at the other Quickstarts to get the correct front matter for your document.